 As soon as I tried it, I knew it was one of the missing links in my stitching supplies toolbox.
 I use beeswax most often to condition my thread for EPP and binding quilts.
 There are a number of folks who sell scented beeswax out there, just be mindful to purchase 100% beeswax.

 While I do love the scented ones, a friend here recently gave me a chunk of raw beeswax from her friend’s apiary.
 It has the most wonderful natural honey scent that I think I might be converted to using strictly raw beeswax!

 However, you can find wax beads or wax sheets used for candle making online and these are completely unscented if you prefer that.
 Simply melt it down in a double boiler or the microwave and pour it into a mould.
 Voila!
 Your very own thread conditioner.
 Alternatively, Amazon sells convenient 1 oz bars of it ready to go!

 I keep several small chunks of it for my various stitching kits that I keep around the house and in my “to-go” stitching cases, which I’ll talk about next.

-I will go into more depth about how I organize my supplies and WIPs in the final post of this EPP Pro series, but for now I’ll just say that having a system of organization can be really helpful.
+I go into more depth about how I organize my supplies and WIPs in the final post of this EPP Pro series, but for now I’ll just say that having a system of organization can be really helpful.